Amos T. Akerman: White vs. Clement

 In June 1869, Akerman argued in defense of Richard W. White, a mulatto who had won the state election for Superior Court county clerk.
 White's opponent, William James Clement, represented by Solicitor General Alfred B. Smith of the Eastern Georgia Circuit court, said that White was ineligible to hold office since he was a black man.
-A lower court had ruled that if the Clement could prove that White was a black man, he could not hold office.
+A lower court had ruled that if Clement could prove that White was a black man, he could not hold office.
 The case went to the Georgia's Supreme Court where Akerman defended White's election and said his color did not deny him the right to hold office.
 Akerman argued that the former laws, based in the South's slave society, did not apply anymore.
 The Reconstruction Act of 1867 stated that Georgia had no current civilian government.
 Akerman argued that since blacks had been granted the franchise throughout the United States, they had the right to hold public office.
 He argued that blacks had participated in the Georgia's new constitutional government in 1868 without distinction of color.
 He also noted that both President Andrew Johnson and Ulysses S. Grant had appointed black men to public office and that the current U.S. Constitution did not recognize or discriminate on the basis of a person's color.
 The Supreme Court reversed the lower court's decision, ruling that White had the right to hold public office regardless of his race.

 United States Attorney General

 On June 17, 1870, Grant selected Akerman as United States Attorney General.
 Akerman was the "only person from the Confederacy to reach cabinet rank during Reconstruction".
 Having become attorney general shortly after the creation of the new Justice Department, Akerman dealt with legal issues from the Department of the Interior, such as the question of whether competing railroad companies deserved more land in the West in return for expanding the country's transportation system.
 He also dealt with the Crédit Mobilier of America scandal.
 He led enforcement efforts to suppress the Ku Klux Klan (KKK) in the South through litigation.
 He had experienced its violence first-hand.
 He oversaw prosecution of more than 1100 cases against KKK members, gaining convictions.

 Akerman did not create the Department of Justice, but he helped play a pivotal role in its development.
 He helped to appoint members and set standards, but due to the geographical constraints, past laws, and financial restrictions he struggled to properly build a strong Department of Justice.

-Akerman resigned on December 13, 1871,.
+Akerman resigned on December 13, 1871.